-Code Alarm name Description Condition that has to occur to come out from alarm status F7 NO CAN MSG.N Alarm: Master/Slave has lost Can communication with #X - To remove alarm cause - Check if any other alarm happens (Some alarms such as CHAT TIME or PEDAL WIRE KO, alarms related to CONTACTOR, DISPLAY ENABLE, alarms related to CANBUS can make this alarm sometimes.) - Check the communication with all controllers (display TRUCK MENU->MONITORING-> choose controller->H/W VER, S/W VER.
-If CAN communication is not availabel, H/W VER, S/W VER will be blank.)
-F8 DISPLAY ENABLE Warning: the display enable signal has not been received to operate the truck - To remove warning cause F9 THERMIC SENSOR KO Warning: Master or slave temp. sensor is out of range - To remove Warning cause FA INPUT MISMATCH (SLAVE ONLY) Alarm: Slave μ C has detected a mismatch between inputs status and the input status transmitted via Canbus by Master μ C FA HANDBRAKE (MASTER ONLY) Warning: handbrake microswitch is open and a travel request is active FB WAITING FOR NODE Warning: Master Controller signals that other controllers are in alarm status FC CHAT MODE Warning: the chat time has expired - To activate traction or pump request FD AUX OUTPUT KO Alarm: MCV SOL driver shorted or open If the alarm is present in Init status, remove the alarm cause If the alarm has occurred in stby or running mode, it is necessary to remove alarm cause and to activate traction request FE CANBUS KO DISPL.
-Alarm: master has lost can communication with the display To remove warning cause
+Code Alarm name Description Condition that has to occur to come out from alarm status F7 NO CAN MSG N. Alarm: traction has lost CAN communication with #X To remove alarm cause Check if any other alarm happens (Some alarms such as CHAT TIME or PEDAL WIRE KO, alarms related to CONTACTOR, DISPLAY ENABLE, alarms related to CAN- BUS can make this alarm sometimes.)
+Check the communication with all controllers (display TRUCK MENU->MONITORING-> choose controller->H/W ver, S/W ver.
+If CAN communication is not available, H/W ver, S/W ver will be blank.)
+F8 DISPLAY ENABLE Warning: the display enable signal has not been received to operate the truck - To remove warning cause F9 THERMIC SENS.
+KO Warning: traction temp. sensor is out of range - To remove warning cause FA (slave only) INPUT MISMATCH Alarm: slave μC has detected a mismatch between inputs status and the input status transmitted via CAN-BUS by master μC - To recycle the key FA (master only) HANDBRAKE Warning: handbrake microswitch is open and a travel request is active FB WAITING FOR NODE Warning: master controller signals that other controllers are in alarm status - To remove warning cause - Check if any other alarm happens (Some alarms such as CHAT TIME or PEDAL WIRE KO, alarms related to CONTACTOR, DISPLAY ENABLE, alarms related to CAN- BUS can make this alarm sometimes.) - Check the communication with all controllers (display TRUCK MENU-> MONITORING-> choose controller->H/W ver, S/W ver.
+If CAN communication is not available, H/W ver, S/W ver will be blank.) - Check other controllers FC CHAT MODE Warning: the chat time has expired - To activate traction or pump request FD AUX OUTPUT KO Alarm: fan relay driver shorted or open If the alarm is present in Init status, remove the alarm cause If the alarm has occurred in stby or running mode, it is necessary to remove alarm cause and to activate traction request FE CANBUS KO DISPL.
+Alarm: master has lost can communication with the display - To remove warning cause